dabhattimsft/WindowsML-Lab/README.md

 ## Step 6: Implement compiling the model

 For these hardware-specific EPs, models need to be compiled against the EP before you can use the model.
+If you don't have NPU on your device or not see EP, we will continue with CPU/DML EP.
+These EPs don't require compiling the model.

 Back in our **ExecutionLogic.cs** file, locate the `CompileModelForExecutionProvider` method.
 Feel free to explore the `GetSessionOptions` method too, which is where we configure the ONNX session for the selected EP.